tataata/demos-bootstrap/assignment/assignment-readme.md

 - Add a modal component
 - Add a carousel

-===
+---

 ## Iteration 2: Customisation of the prototype

 ### Task

-When you have a responsive layout of the landing page ready, gather feedback from a minimum of 2 peers.
+When you have a responsive layout of the landing page ready, gather feedback from a **minimum of 2 peers**.

 Make adjustments if needed after the peer reviews.

 Customize styles of the layout: